AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/selectors.md

 #### CSS and XPath selectors MUST NOT reference the @data-bind attribute

-The @data-bind attribute is used by KnockoutJS, a framework Magento uses to create dynamic Javascript pages.
-Since this @data-bind attribute is tied to a specific framework, it should not be used for selectors.
-If Magento decides to use a different framework then these @data-bind selectors would break.
+The `@data-bind` attribute is used by KnockoutJS, a framework Adobe Commerce and Magento Open Source use to create dynamic JavaScript pages.
+Since this `@data-bind` attribute is tied to a specific framework, it should not be used for selectors.
+If Adobe decides to use a different framework, then these `@data-bind` selectors will break.

 #### Use isolation